-- Begin around 36 weeks pregnant, and express each breast for 3-5 minutes 2-3 times per day - You may increase to a total of 5-10 minutes, 3 times per day.
+- Check with your midwife or doctor before you start at around 36 weeks or pregnancy - Express each breast for 3-5 minutes, 2-3 times per day - You may increase to a total of 5-10 minutes, 3 times per day.
 Hand express only, do not use a breast pump. - STOP expressing if you experience painful contractions.

-Do NOT express if......
+Do NOT express if.....

-- You have a history of preterm labour, you are currently having problems with threatened preterm labour and are taking medication for this. - You have a stitch in your cervix to prevent preterm labour. - ◆ You have placenta praevia (low-lying placenta). - You are pregnant with twins or triplets discuss this with your doctor or midwife first.
+- You have a history of preterm labour, - You are currently having problems with threatened preterm labour - You have a stitch in your cervix or are taking medication to prevent preterm labour. - You have placenta praevia (low-lying placenta). - You are pregnant with twins or triplets discuss this with your doctor or midwife first.
 You may still be able to express late in pregnancy.